10 Best Undervalued Basic Materials Stocks for December 2025

 Risk Factors

-- Operational disruptions or safety incidents
+- Operational disruptions from weather or labor issues

 Stock #4: Nucor Corporation (NUE)